Expert on Investment Attractiveness and Country Risk

 Uzbekistan |

-Over the past month, most of the countries studied experienced a decrease in country risk premium.
+Over the past month, most of the countries studied experienced an increase in country risk premium.
 For the Czech Republic, it was not possible to determine the value of the CRP at the estimation date.
-Italy is the most attractive for investment (it has the lowest country risk premium as of the estimation date), the least attractive are Belarus (the country risk calculated for it is the highest) and Russia.
+Italy is the most attractive for investment (it has the lowest country risk premium as of the estimation date), the least attractive are Belarus (the country risk calculated for it is the highest) and Russia, followed Ukraine.

 Author